Ellsworth/RepeaterPi/README.md

 # RepeaterPi
-- Program to monitor sensors inside of a repeater cabinet and alert trustees when a argument is tripped
+- Project to monitor sensors inside of a repeater cabinet and alert trustees when a argument is tripped

 - [Link to source code](https://github.com/ellsworth/repeaterpi)